Overview

 I think that’s why I’ve always enjoyed the fact that risk management is a part of every role I play – whether leading a simple project or complex programme, in a business consulting role or an executive position.

-I recently received an email from a colleague, asking what books on risk I would recommend.
-I thought about it for a little while, had me realise that there aren’t many.
+This website came about years ago, after I received an email from a colleague, asking what books on risk I would recommend.
+I thought about it for a little while, had me realise that there aren’t many*.

 Note that I rarely invent anything, so I’m sure anything covered in the next few pages is borrowed or stolen from someone I’ve come across at some point in my life.
 Thank you in advance!